TWT-Code-Jam-FAST/Probox/README.md

 ## Contributions

 We love your open source enthusiasm.
 Seeing an website grow a bigger community is possibly the best thing a developer can expect.
-However, as this project is a part of the "Third Timathon Code Jam", we are not allowed to make any changes to the app after the submission time ends.
-So, we won't be merging any pull requests.

-However, once the judgement phase finishes, we will start accepting pull requests. 😉
+The Code Jam is now officially over.
+Therefore, we now accept any kind of pull requests - Doc, UI, Bug fixes - feel free to make prs!